 Area: Mont Blanc area

-Tour: 2 or 3 day tough climb on the giant of the Alps.
-Difficulty: Glacier climbing on a four-thousand-meter.
-Spicy because of the length of the trip, the height difference to be overcome and the high altitude.
-Only suitable for well-trained mountain hikers with glacier experience and led by a mountain guide.
-Acclimatization, whether or not in one altitude tent, above 3000 meters prior to the tour is absolutely necessary.
+Tour: 2- or 3-day tough ascent on the giant of the Alps.
+Difficulty: Glacier ascent on a four-thousander.
+Difficulty due to the length of the tour, the height difference and the high altitude to be conquered.
+Only suitable for well-trained mountain hikers with glacier experience and accompanied by a mountain guide.
+Acclimatisation, either in a high altitude tent or not, above 3000 metres prior to the tour is absolutely essential.

 Accommodation: Mountain hut (s).

 Best time: Second half of June and September.

 One dreams of walking the Pieterpad, the other of pedaling from Lands End to John O'Groats.
 But almost all dreamers have the Mont Blanc at the top of their wish list.
 With the tips from this blog article you increase the chance of being at the top.

 Mont Blanc is the highest mountain in the Alps and not - what many think - the highest peak in Europe.
 That is located in the Russian Caucasus Elbrus (5642 m).
 The highest in the Alps, therefore, and a coveted goal for both climbers and non-climbers.
 But how do you do that, climb such a giant?
 Good question.
 Because it is strange but true: despite all the information on the internet, enthusiasts are flocking to the same pitfalls.

 The Mont Blanc is on the border of Italy and France.
 Including its ice sheet, the mountain is 4810 meters high, but if the ice melted, it would be 'only' 4779 meters.

 The most important starting points for climbing Mont Blanc are Chamonix in the Vallée de Chamonix for the French normal route, and Courmayeur for the much heavier Italian normal route.

 The first climb